 This led to the treatment of fragments as finished works.
 I don’t paint to create a single composition, instead my intention is to create a collection of interrelating paintings or abstractions that function both separately and together as a form of...organized chaos.

-MEANING
+MEANING IN FORM

 One of the greatest ironies any artist soon discovers is the conflicting nature of the creative mind.

 Too many options in any respect often lead to excess, followed by boredom, followed by apathy.
 I find it necessary, in this regard, to impose controls on my work.
-The pallet, the materials and the final architectural configuration all function to define or un-define my parameters.
+The pallet, the materials and the final architectural configuration all function to define my parameters.

 BLACK & WHITE: